Aviator1280/Aviator1280-Dual-Universe-HUD/README.md

 # How To Install

 ## HUD
-1. Choose the .conf file that is suitable for your ship and download it;
+1. Choose the file (.conf) that is suitable for your ship and download it, downloadalso the 3 require lua files;
-2. Past it in **Dual Universe\Game\data\lua\autoconf\custom**;
+2. Past all of them in **Dual Universe\Game\data\lua\autoconf\custom**;
 3. In the game Right click on the **control unit -> Advanced -> Update Custom Autoconf List**.
 Do it again and this time in **Run Custom Autoconfigure** choose the configuration you are installing.
-If you are going to manually link the Fuel tanks run the Autoconfig again.
-Also the **Rocket Fuel Tanks** need to be connected manually if you have enough slots to do so.
-You can also chose to connect only 1 tank per type but you will only have indication for those and not for others not connected.
+If you are going to manually link the Fuel Tanks choose the autoconf file intended to do so.
+The **Rocket Fuel Tanks** need to be connected manually if you have enough slots to do so.
+You can also chose to connect only 1 tank per type (Atmo and Space) but you will only have indication for those and not for others not connected.
 4. The autoconfig should do everything automatically (except for those elementes that need to be manually linked) and you are ready to go.
-If a script error comes out contact me via [Discord](https://discord.gg/eUPwvHQcdT).
+If a script error comes out and you can't find out the problem contact me via [Discord](https://discord.gg/eUPwvHQcdT).

 ## Navigator Interface